By David Maciolek | Contributor | Breaking Brands, Inc.

 Reinforce your brand.
 You’re working in a visual medium; the screen is your real estate.
 Use some of it—subtly, in the corner of the screen, to place your business logo.
 Not big.
 Small, tasteful, classy.
 The viewer is never far from your brand ID.
 Slam dunk!

 This visually stunning communication tool is ready for prime time!
 Eye-catching, compelling, convincing.
 When done right, it’s not a sales pitch—you have a fully capable staff for that.
-But it has planted the seed in your customers’ minds, in very fertile soil.
+But your B2B video content has planted the seed in your customers’ minds, in very fertile soil.

 Now go close the deal!